NSO-developer/nso-gitbook/operation-and-usage/operations/compliance-reporting.md

 For service checks, the verification behavior can be specified as well:

 * To request a check-sync action to verify that the service is currently in sync.
 This behavior is controlled by the leaf `current-out-of-sync` (default `true`).
-* To scan the commit log (i.e. rollback files) for changes on the services and report these.
+* To scan the commit log (i.e., rollback files) for changes on the services and report these.
 This behavior is controlled by the leaf `historic-changes` (default `true`).

 ```bash
 ncs(config-report-gold-check)# service-check ?